POETSII/graph_schema/readme.md

 - `--log-events destFile` : Log all events that happen into a complete history.
 This can be processed by other tools, such as `tools/render_event_log_as_dot.py'.

+- `--expect-idle-exit` : Usually the simulator will return a non-zero exit code if it exists due to the simulation going idle (i.e. no-one wants to send).
+Use this flag to indicate that this is the expected behaviour, and should not be treated as an error.

 ### bin/graph_sim

 This is a much more general simulator than epoch_sim, and is useful